pendulum-project/ntpd-rs/docs/guide/migrating-ntpd.md

 count = 4
 ```

-A source in `pool` mode must explicitly give define an integer `count`, the maximum number of connections from this pool.
+A source in `pool` mode must explicitly define an integer `count`, the maximum number of connections from this pool.
 The ntpd-rs daemon will actively try to keep the pool "filled": new connections will be spun up if a source from the pool is unreachable.

 The symmetric and broadcasting association modes are deliberately not supported in ntpd-rs because these modes have security issues.
 The `peer` command can be substituted with a standard `server` source.
 For the `broadcast` command, configuring the NTP server via DHCP instead may be an alternative